 The MLTrainingFunction includes information about its applicable type of training, which includes pre-specialised training, fine-tuning, or re-training.

-The MLTrainingFunction MOI have a supportedLearningTechnology attribute to indicate the supported learning technology including Reinforcement Learning, Federated Learning and Distributed training.
+The MLTrainingFunction MOI have a supportedLearningTechnology attribute to indicate the supported learning technology including Reinforcement learning, Federated learning and distributed training.
 This attribute can enable the ML training MnS producer allowing ML training MnS consumer to query if RL/FL/DL is supported.

 An MLTrainingFunction instance may contain a set of ML knowledge instances associated with a set of ML models that have been trained.
 An MnS consumer can find available ML knowledge by reading the mLKnowledge attribute on the ML MLTrainingFunction.
 Relatedly, the MnS consumer can find the characteristics of a specific ML knowledge instance by reading the related mLKnowledge.
 The request for training using MLknowledge is not to be combined with training using collected data – the training function should not provide ML knowledge along side the raw data used for creating the ML knowledge.